garnajee/home-server/README.md

 This consists of using your own API and create your request in Python (which is more flexible than the Jellyfin Webhook plugin) and send it to the API you want.

-To do this you will need to modify as your needs the [webhooks/jellyfin/JellyHookAPI/jellyhookapi.py](webhooks/jellyfin/JellyHookAPI/jellyhookapi.py) file.
+To do this you will need to modify as your needs the [JellyHookAPI/jellyhookapi.py](JellyHookAPI/jellyhookapi.py) file.

-Then, add the Handlebars template in Jellyfin > Plugin > Webhook.
+Then, add the [Handlebars template](webhooks/jellyfin/global-item.handlebars) in Jellyfin > Plugin > Webhook.

 And finally, build and run the docker image.

-All these steps are explained in the [README](webhooks/jellyfin/JellyHookAPI/README.md) of the JellyHookAPI folder.
+All these steps are explained in the [README](JellyHookAPI/README.md) of the JellyHookAPI folder.

 ### Fake Ratio